Kartik643/PW-Course/Statistic Assignment.md

 Q8.
 Which type of plot can be used to display data in terms of range?

 Ans:A box plot (also known as a box-and-whisker plot) is commonly used to display data in terms of range.
 It provides a visual representation of the distribution of a dataset and shows the median, quartiles, and any potential outliers.

 Q9.
 Describe the difference between descriptive and inferential statistics.
-Give an example of each type of statistics and explain how they are used.
+Give an example of eachtype of statistics and explain how they are used.

 Ans:Descriptive Statistics:

 Definition: Descriptive statistics involves methods for summarizing, organizing, and presenting data in a meaningful way.
 It provides insights into the main features of the data and allows researchers to understand the data's central tendencies and variations.